Dublin tramways: Dublin and Lucan Steam Tramway

 The Dublin and Lucan Steam Tramway (DLST), authorised by an Order in Council under the Tramways Act, which commenced in 1880, opened, mostly on a roadside reservation, to Chapelizod in June 1881, Palmerstown in November 1881, and to Lucan in 1883.

-In 1900, under a new Order in Council, the DLST was electrified and regauged from narrow gauge to and renamed the Dublin and Lucan Electric Railway Company (D&LER).
+Under the Dublin and Lucan Electric Tramways Order 1900 (SR&O 1900/785), the DLST was electrified and regauged from narrow gauge to and renamed the Dublin and Lucan Electric Railway Company (D&LER).